Giacomo Loredan: Career

 Elected on 7 April, he received commissions on 4 September, when he was already in the Levant; the war against the Turks, in the Morea, after a brilliant start was turning badly for the Venetians; Loredan's task was to raise the morale of the troops and at the same time weaken that of the adversaries, carrying out raids in the Straits, which he managed to block with his forty-two galleys.
 After having wintered in Candia, in May 1465 Loredan went back to the Dardanelles, but in fact these maneuvers were inconclusive, so Loredan was induced to ask for repatriation, which was granted to him on 13 September owing to precarious health conditions; he was replaced in Negroponte by Vettore Cappello on 9 February 1466.

 He was again Savio del Consiglio from August 1466 to March 1467.
 On 15 April 1467 he was elected Captain General of the Sea for the third time against the Ottomans; this time, however, it was not a question of conquering the Morea, but of defending Negroponte: the fate of the conflict now turned decidedly in favour of the Turks.

-Loredan left immediately and remained in the Levant for a year and a half, organizing coups, carrying out ephemeral conquests, carrying out raids and fighting pirates, without ever reaching a decisive clash with the enemy fleet.
-He returned to Venice on 17 November 1468 to disarm part of the team, with surprising decision his position was not renewed, and was instead entrusted to the inept Nicolò Canal.
+Loredan left immediately and remained in the Levant for a year and a half, organizing amphibious strikes, carrying out ephemeral conquests, carrying out raids and fighting pirates, without ever reaching a decisive clash with the enemy fleet.
+He returned to Venice on 17 November 1468 to demobilize part of the fleet, with surprising decision his position was not renewed, and was instead entrusted to the inept Nicolò Canal.

 On 6 September 1467 Loredan was elected Procurator of San Marco de Citra.
-He resumed being part of the wise men of the Council, a position he held from the beginning of 1469 until his death, refusing, however, any other position, such as that of administrator in the field against the Duke of Milan, and ambassador "of obedience" to Pope Sixtus IV.
+He resumed being part of the Savi del Consiglio, a position he held from the beginning of 1469 until his death, refusing, however, any other position, such as that of provveditore in the field against the Duke of Milan, and ambassador "of obedience" to Pope Sixtus IV.

 He died in Venice on 3 November 1471 and was buried next to his father, in the Monastery of Sant'Elena.
 For his many merits towards his homeland, his portrait was placed in the hall of the Great Council in the Doge's Palace, where it remained until the fire of 1577.
-According to Priuli he was "handsome in body and very vigorous, prudent, just and liberal".
+According to Priuli, he was "handsome in body and very vigorous, prudent, just and liberal".